Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 If you live in an area that is heavy in pine trees, there is no need to panic.
 Cats typically are not drawn to the scent of pine and outdoor cats are not likely to get into too much trouble this way.
 The reason for concern with indoor trees is that they are new and exciting and playful cats like to explore new things.

-The best rule of thumb regarding outdoor kitties is to ensure you know their environment well and contact your veterinarian immediately if you notice them displaying any unusual symptoms.
+The best rule of thumb regarding outdoor kitties is to ensure you know their environment well and contact your veterinarian immediately if you notice them displaying any unusual signs.

-Cats cannot eat pine needles.
-These sharp needles have the potential to damage organs, especially the stomach and intestines.
-Pine oil also contains a toxic compound known as phenol that can cause liver damage, liver failure, and even death if significant exposure has occurred.
+Cats should never eat pine needles.
+These sharp needles have the potential to damage the mouth, throat, and digestive tract.
+Pine oil also contains essential oils and compounds that can cause gastrointestinal signs, allergic reactions, breathing difficulties, and liver damage if significant exposure has occurred.

 There are many alternatives for Christmas trees that keep your cat safe from any of the harmful effects of pine.
-If you ever suspect your cat has swallowed a pine needle or has been exposed to pine oil, it is pertinent that you contact your veterinarian immediately.
+If you ever suspect your cat has swallowed a pine needle, licked any of the sap or tree water, or has been exposed to pine oil, it is pertinent that you contact your veterinarian immediately.

 Featured Image Credit: Pixabay